 Check WordPress, your plugins and themes to make sure you’re running the latest versions of everything.
 Keep in mind that the number one reason for successful WordPress hacks is outdated software.
 You can see more WordPress Security Best Practices here.

 If you’re running older versions of your plugins, themes or WordPress, it can be causing issues on your site.

 So where do you find this information?
-Finding the WordPress version you’re running is as easy as going to your site’s dashboard.
+Finding the WordPress version you’re running is as easy as going to your site’s Dashboard or in Dashboard> Updates.
 It’s right there on your home screen.

 The version number for all your plugins will show on your plugins page.